BA (Hons) in Early Childhood Studies (Top-up)

 - Children and Digital Technology

 How will I be assessed?

 The course is assessed through a range of methods which will enable all students to optimise their performance.
-The assessment methods include learning portfolios (including an electronic portfolio), essays, child study and presentation.
+The assessment methods include learning portfolios, essays, child study and presentation.
 In addition, you will complete an individual research project.